-- Create a staircase wave with a frequency of 15 Hz, 5 VP-P and DC Offset of 0.7 V (start wave at an amplitude above VBE to turn on the transistor under test).
+- Create a staircase wave with a frequency of 15 Hz, 5 VP-P, and a DC Offset of 0.7 V (start wave at an amplitude above VBE to turn on the transistor under test).
 Again with PWL and a text file of data points.
 See attached file: pwl_stair.txt.

 - Layout parts for a simulation of the simple breadboard circuit.

-- Simulate a scope using passive probes with common ground (no differential probes used).
+- Simulate a scope using passive probes with the common ground (no differential probes used).

 - Plot X-axis as VCE using Ch2.